Just yesterday I was sending photos of old hairstyles to newer friends, and I came across this photo:

 That would describe a lot of adoptees, you know.
 A lot of adoptees have to put distance between themselves and the people who acquired them, controlled them; molded them.
 And in so doing, they lose a big part of who they are.
 Again.
 And for those who bonded with their foster moms, that’s three moms they lost.
 And some lose even more…

 For us adoptees, there is always that duality of nature vs. nurture to contend with.
 My family was all musical, and despite years of piano lessons and band, I struggled with it.
 My family were literal yet educated people who spoke proper English, in a plain manner, but never in a socially common manner.
-And I: I spoke in metaphor or precise multi-syllabic words and, from as long as I could hold a pencil, preferred to communicate in images.
+And I: I spoke in precise multi-syllabic words and, from as long as I could hold a pencil, preferred to communicate in images.
 And we looked different.
 So that was the nature half of the equation.

 On the nurture half of the equation, I am very much my mother.
 And this is because we spent sooooo many hours alone in each others’ presence, though we rarely interacted.
 She, too, was a feral cat and I learned all my spooky ways from her.
 And because half of me is her, I of course liked many things about her.
 I liked how she hated PTA moms, Tupperware parties, bridge games, cocktail parties, social gatherings, dressing up / being uncomfortable, family gatherings, etc. Her critic of any obligations made perfect sense to me.
 Her wanting to retreat and lose herself in fantasy made perfect sense to me.
 Her not wanting to discuss feelings, her recoil at physical demonstration, her mistrust of others, her cynicism and unearthly composure also made sense to me.
 She’d had a rough childhood she did not want to discuss or deal with.
 She was contemptuous and repressed.
 I got that.
 On an essential level.
 She was my role model.